-Highly committed to public service and volunteerism, the Minister has served various philanthropic organizations in different capacities.
-She also served on the Corporate Governance Committee of the Private Sector Organization of Jamaica (PSOJ) for six years and as a Director of the Factories Corporation of Jamaica and the Early Childhood Commission.
+Highly committed to both public service and volunteerism, the Minister has served in various capacities in the areas of political leadership and philanthropy.
+Regarding the former, most recently, she served as Campaign Spokesperson and Chairperson of the Manifesto Committee of the Jamaica Labour Party during the country’s general election campaign.
+She has served on the Corporate Governance Committee of the Private Sector Organization of Jamaica (PSOJ) for six years and as a Director of the Factories Corporation of Jamaica and the Early Childhood Commission.

-Minister Johnson Smith was born in St. Andrew, Jamaica, and is married.
-Her recreational activities include sports, yoga, reading and dance.
+Minister Johnson Smith was born in St. Andrew, Jamaica and is married.
+She enjoys reading, yoga and jogging.

-The Minister believes passionately that Jamaica’s best days still lie ahead and is committed to playing her part in seeing them realized.
+Minister Johnson Smith believes passionately that Jamaica’s best days still lie ahead and is committed to playing her part in seeing them realized.